brevzin/cpp_proposals/3726_union_lifetime/union-lifetime.md

 constexpr A v2{.i=1}; // ok, the constituent values are {v2.i}
 constexpr A v3 = []{
     A a;
-    new (&a.arr[1]) int(1);
+    std::start_lifetime(a.arr); // ok, arr is now the active element of the union new (&a.arr[1]) int(1);
     new (&a.arr[2]) int(2);
     return a;